CP1401/Practicals/prac_02/README.md

 - 1 mile = 1.60934 kilometres
 - 1 kilometre = 0.621371 miles

 A "conversion rate" is a good situation to use a constant.
+Choose a name that clearly indicates what's being converted to what.

 ## 3. Holiday Cost